 Master of Science in Nursing

-The Department of Nursing offers a graduate program leading to a Master of Science in Nursing with three concentrations: 1) Population Health for Clinical Leaders, 2) Nurse Educator, and 3) Advanced Community/Public Health Nursing.
-The program is designed to educate professional nurses for practice, leadership, and service in culturally diverse, pluralistic communities.
-Graduates of the MS in Nursing program will work collaboratively with other health care providers and participate effectively in interprofessional health care delivery.
+The Department of Nursing offers a graduate program leading to a Master of Science in Nursing.
+The program is designed to prepare nurse educators who are leaders in the practice of population health promotion.
+Graduates are prepared to teach, practice, lead, and serve in culturally diverse, pluralistic communities, delivering expert nursing care in various settings including academic, clinical, and community-based environments.
+Graduates will work collaboratively with other health care providers and participate effectively in interprofessional health care delivery.

 CSUSB MS in Nursing Requirements: